joeeddy/repo-relay/README.md

 If you work on AGI, multi-agent systems, or advanced AI research—and want to help shape and use open-source infrastructure for cross-repo collaboration—please reach out or open an issue/discussion.
 Hippocrates-Edu@proton.me

+## Example: Fractal Emergent AI Agent

+Looking for a practical implementation?
+Check out [**teacher1**](https://github.com/joeeddy/teacher1) — a compressed demonstration of a fractal, emergent AI architecture designed for research and multi-agent integration using repo-relay.

 ## 🧠 **NEW: Research Features for AGI Teams**

 ### 🚀 Research-Specific Commands